Pyprohly/reddit-api-doc-notes/docs/api-reference/listings.rst

    "500","The `sr_detail` parameter was used and its value is truthy (matches `/^[^fF0]/`)."

-If the client is not logged in then the endpoints return the string `"{}"`.
+If the client is not logged in then the endpoint will return a HTTP 302 Found redirect.
+If the client is made to follow the redirect then the string `"{}"` will be returned.
-Notice this is a string of an empty JSON object.
+Notice this is a *string* of an empty JSON object.

 Also see :ref:`User listings <user-listings>` for more relevant listings.